-1. Your hair is too dry.
+#1 Your hair is too dry.

-In order to get a gel cast, your hair needs to be moisturized.
+To get a gel cast, your hair needs to be moisturized.
 If it’s too dry, the gel won’t hold properly and you’ll end up with a flaky, frizzy style.

 Make sure you’re using a gel that is compatible with your hair type, and try incorporating more moisture into your routine either through deep conditioning or by using a leave-in conditioner.

-2. Your hair is too oily.
+#2 Your hair is too oily.

 On the other hand, if your hair is too oily, the gel will slide right off and you won’t get any hold at all.

 In this case, it’s important to use a gel that is light and won’t weigh your hair down.
 Look for gel products that are water-based and silicone-free.

-3. You’re using the wrong type of gel.
+#3 You’re using the wrong type of gel.